New Jersey Beaches

 Atlantic City is seen on the horizon.

-Piping plovers are searching for food after the waves recedes.
+Piping plovers are searching for food after the waves recede.

 Low tide exposed big rocks in the water.

 This old jetty was the reason why we drove to this beach.
-It's considered one of the best snorkeling sites in New Jersey.
-However because of big waves, it was dangerous to snorkel near it, and the underwater visibility was almost zero.
+It's considered one of the best snorkelling sites in New Jersey.
+However because of the big waves, it was dangerous to snorkel near it, and the underwater visibility was almost zero.

-There were quite a few surfers at the beach, so at some point I even wanted to try it.
-However I could not get over my fear of sharks.
-By the way, shark's population is growing at the US Atlantic coast which is a good indicator of a healthy ecology.
+There were quite a few surfers at the beach, so at some point, I even wanted to try it.
+However, I could not get over my fear of sharks.
+By the way, the shark population is growing on the US Atlantic coast which is a good indicator of a healthy ecology.

 This marsh is a part of Edwin B. Forsythe National Wildlife Refuge at the bay side.

-Water here is shallow and warm, however the bottom is very muddy.
+The water here is shallow and warm, however, the bottom is very muddy.

 Dead crab's carcass.